 Students accepted to Binghamton University under the auspices of the EOP participate fully in all campus academic and social activities and are held to the same standards as all other students at the University.

 Graduation and Retention Rates

 Binghamton University EOP is very proud to have one of the strongest programs in the state.
 Binghamton's EOP has a graduation rate that is higher than the national average, and most colleges.

 EOP boasts a 98% retention rate (freshmen to sophomore) and this exceeds the retention rate of the regularly accepted students here at Binghamton University.

-- Orlando Harris '07 is the only person to graduate from Binghamton University with three degrees.
-He is an alumni of the Decker School of Nursing, College of Community and Public Affairs, and Harpur College of Arts and Science.
+- Orlando Harris '07 is the only person to graduate from EOP and Binghamton University with three degrees.
+He is an alumnus of the Decker College of Nursing and Health Sciences, College of Community and Public Affairs, and Harpur College of Arts and Science.

 - Since its inception, EOP has offered tutorial services to its students.
 This office encouraged the university to provide this service campus-wide.
 Linda Lisman, EOP academic counselor, was approached to organize this initiative for the campus.